DokKevin/SoftSnake/README.md

 ## SoftSnake

 This was a one-day challenge project.
 The idea was to develop a game similar to the classic snake game in one day.
 After approximately
-3.5 hours of development this was born.
+5 hours of development this was born.
 Tailless snake!
 The tail does not grow unfortunately as I ran out of dev time today to continue working on this project.
-For further one-day challenge projects I will try to allow myself more than 3.5 hours of dev time as that's hardly an entire day's worth.

 ### Create React App